-Baba ghanoush is a delicious Mediterranean dish that is so easy to prepare; in Mediterranean countries it's called an aubergine.
+Baba ghanoush is a delicious eggplant dish that is so easy to prepare; in Mediterranean countries it's called an aubergine.

 We enjoyed this magnificent dish a few months ago at a tiny Lebanese restaurant, sitting alongside an ancient quay in Rotterdam.
 I hadn't had it for a while, so of course we asked the good hostess, and here's her recipe.

 Moutabel is a spicy version enjoyed throughout the Middle East.

 This is her baba ghannoush, made with white aubergine which I can't get, and I suspect are less nutritious than the purple variety, anyway.